IbrahimCelikel/best_countries_to_live/README.md

         file.close()

 # Data Analysis With Excel
------ Added scraped new cities to main data
+<br>Added scraped new cities to main data.

 -- result
 Cities from Finland, Denmark, Norway, Sweden, Netherlands, Switzerland and Germany are candidates.